 Is it?
 Is it really that hard to get motivated to get healthier?
 And if so, why is that?
 Don’t we care about our health and our bodies?

 At home, we don’t have all that.
-But you kinda do.
-YouTube videos anyone?
+But you kind of do.
+YouTube videos, anyone?

 To be honest, I really don’t have all the answers.
-I’m not sure why it’s so hard finding motivation to exercise, especially at home.
+I’m not sure why it’s so hard finding motivation to workout at home.
 It just is!

 I found this interesting video on YouTube (you’re welcome) on why exercise is so hard.
 I think it might put things into perspective for us.

-Finding motivation to exercise at home in 5 easy steps
+Finding Motivation to Workout at Home in 5 Easy Steps

 So let’s get right down to business here, shall we?
-I’m gonna share with you the 5 steps it took for me to get motivated to exercise at home.
+I’m gonna share with you the 5 tips on finding motivation to workout at home.
 I hope these help you too!

 1 Look at yourself naked in the mirror